ricko2001/RootsMagic_Database_Design/Tables/AddressLinkTable.md

 | 5   | AddressNum |                                |
 | 6   | Details    | _TEXT-ML                       |
 | 7   | UTCModDate | _STD                           |

+OwnerType is either 0 or 3.
+Address of AddressType 0 links to people 0, address/repository of type 1 links to sources.

 ## Open Questions